Why I wanted to join the team

 Wayne has fifteen years public sector management, strategy and project experience, cutting his teeth in dark days of London Underground.
 He's spent almost a decade working and volunteering in the third sector promoting equality, protection of the natural environment and more recently in and around the food system.

-He's the co-founder of the Open Orchard Project, which connects communities through fruit and planting fruit trees in public places, and is a passionate grower at home and in community gardens.
+He the co-founded the Open Orchard Project, which connects communities through fruit and planting fruit trees in public places, and is a passionate grower at home and in community gardens.

-He has a BSc in Biochemistry & Management from Imperial College London, is a director of Incredible Edible Lambeth, and is a Fellow of the RSA.
-He lives in south London with his 3 chickens.
+He has a BSc in Biochemistry & Management from Imperial College London, is a qualified Garden Designer and is a Fellow of the RSA.
+He recently moved to east London to work on the Every One Every Day project.